 - TOEFL for applicants whose native language is not English (For more information on the TOEFL test, please visit the web site www.toefl.com.)

-*Students who have not earned a Bachelor’s degree at the time of application or acceptance must submit a final official college transcript showing proof of graduation before permitted to register for second summer session graduate courses (see course sequence).
+*Students who have not earned a Bachelor’s degree at the time of application or acceptance must submit a final official college transcript showing proof of graduation before permitted to register for graduate courses.

 Students admitted to the program have typically obtained a minimum cumulative GPA of 3.0 and have completed at least five undergraduate courses in Psychology or a related field with an earned grade of “C” or better.
 Preference is given to students who have taken: